Coffee types explained: all types of coffee in one overview

 How to make a lungo

-1 shot of espresso in a cup Add twice as much water as an espresso |
+Add twice as much water as an espresso

-Origin: Italy |
+icon Origin: Italy

 Double espresso